DavidVollmers/Comfyg/docs/docs/getting_started.md

 builder.Configuration.AddComfyg(options => { options.Connect("YOUR_CONNECTION_STRING"); });
 ```

+> [!IMPORTANT]
-> The connection string should be stored as a user secret or environment variable and never be committed.
+> The connection string should be stored as a [user secret](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets) or environment variable and never be committed to your repository.

 You can also have a look at our example projects [here](https://github.com/DavidVollmers/Comfyg/tree/main/examples).